betacraft/dissecting-rails-workshop/exercise_2_active_record/README.md

 puts template.result binding
 ```

-Taking the template file `notification_mail.erb` under the `misc` directory and try to:
+Use the template file `notification_mail.erb` under the `misc` directory and:

-1. render that using the `erb` standard library
+1. Render the template using the `erb` standard library
-2. write that rendered HTML to a file and verify that it actually rendered it
+2. Write that rendered HTML to a file and verify it

-## 2.3 - Send a simple email out with Action Mailer
+## 2.3 - ActionMailer : Send a simple email

 To get started with creating a Action Mailer mailer, use the following: